Theatre Gu Leòr is a unique Scottish theatre company, producing innovative and contemporary theatre in Gaelic.

 RHONA DOUGALL – Company Co-ordinator (part-time)

-LANA PHEUTAN - Director of Strabang!: The National Gaelic Youth Theatre of Scotland
+TANYA MACDONALD - Director of Strabang!: The National Gaelic Youth Theatre of Scotland (part-time)

 To read more about the team click here.